Police seek answers on what precipitated fatal shooting

 Montgomery County Police issued an update Monday evening on their investigation of the June 11 shooting, in which an officer shot and killed Robert Lawrence White, a 41-year-old black man from Silver Spring.

 Police say body-worn camera footage shows White twice assaulting the officer, 32-year-old Anand Badgujar.
-He responds to the first attack with pepper spray.
-When White charges him a second time, Badgujar fires his gun.
+The officer responded to the first attack with pepper spray.
+When White charged him a second time, Badgujar fired his gun.

 Police say they are still investigating what initially drew the officer’s attention to White.
 They say Badgujar has declined to be interviewed.